takanory/slides/20200510pyconhk/PITCHME.md

 ![Regional meetup online](20200510pyconhk/images/meetup-online.jpg)

 Note:
-* Then, we hold local meetups online
+* Then, we hold online regional meetup
-* We hold the first online meeting using Zoom, with 15 participants from all over Japa
+* About 15 people from all over Japan participated in the meetup

----

-## Future

-* PyCon JP: outside of Tokyo
-* Python Boot Camp: all prefectures
-* PyCon mini: more cities

-Note:
-* In the future, we hope to hold PyCon JP outside of Tokyo,
-* hold Python Boot Camp in all prefectires
-* and hold PyCon mini in more cities.
+* We've just started the meetup, so we're going to continute to held it.

 ---